 All the practical information you need to know about Exploring the rainforest.

 - Welcome, acknowledgement of Country and safety talk.

-- Introduction to the site and overview of what the excursion will entail
+- Introduction to the site and overview of the day

 What to bring

 Please wear long pants, closed comfortable shoes and bring a hat and sunscreen.
 Be ready for all weather conditions with a jumper and raincoat.
 And remember to bring food and any necessary medications.